A League Apart - Showcasing the legacy of the Philadelphia Negro Leagues - Cherry Street Pier - June 26 to August 24

 Breaking Barriers

-This Summer, discover the Barrier Breakers from the Philadelphia Negro League and beyond.
+This Spring, discover the Barrier Breakers from the Philadelphia Negro League and beyond.

 You’re invited to the A League Apart exhibit, showcasing the history of Philadelphia Negro Leagues teams, players and owners – along with their ongoing legacy of today.